WizarTheGreat/Soul-Link/README.md

   (online or offline, accessible by any player) /setlinklevel to set the level, or how many "kills" the linked players have.
+  (online or offline, only accessible by opped players)

 All below values can be changed in the config.yml -

 1st player kill - Experience is no longer linked.